fine-legal/fine-data-analyst-challenge/README.md

 __order_id__ (unique identifier for each order) __status__ (current status of the order, e.g., 'pending', 'shipped', 'delivered', 'canceled') __updated_at__ (timestamp of the last update to the order)

-__Task:__

-__Define the dbt Snapshot:__

-Use the dbt snapshot command to create a snapshot of the stg_orders table.
-Configure the snapshot to check for changes every 4 hours.
-Implement logic to only capture changes when the status field is updated.
-Make sure to include dbt_valid_from and dbt_valid_to timestamps to track when the status was active.

-__Build the Duration Calculation Model:__

-Create a dbt model that joins the snapshot to itself on the order_id to find the subsequent status for each order.
-Calculate the time spent in each status by subtracting the dbt_valid_from of the current status from the dbt_valid_to of the previous status for the same order_id.
-Exclude any current statuses by filtering out rows where dbt_valid_to is null.
-Group the results by status and calculate the average duration orders have spent in each status.

 __Deliverables:__